jax-ml/jax/docs/pallas/gpu/reference.md

 the TensorCore requires the data to be laid out into row-major 2D tiles of shape `(8, swizzle_elems)`, where `swizzle_elems` is derived by dividing the swizzle by the element type bytewidth.
 The currently supported swizzles are: 128, 64, and 32.
-Larger swizzles are preferrable as they improve the performance of GMEM-to-SMEM copies.
+Larger swizzles are preferable as they improve the performance of GMEM-to-SMEM copies.

 ```python
 def mma_transforms(shape_dtype: jax.ShapeDtypeStruct):